Javonet/javonet-docs/v1/calling-methods/create-instance-and-calling-instance-methods.md

 :display: calling
 :::

-JavOnet calls are very similar to regular .NET or Java calls, with a little bit of reflection style.
+Javonet calls are very similar to regular .NET or Java calls, with a little bit of reflection style.
 Value-type results are automatically converted into `{called_name}` types so you can safely assign them to `{called_name}` variables.
 Reference-type results must be assigned to NObject\JObject variable.

-Any calls to .NET objects using Javonet can be shortened and simplified using our Fluent interface
+Any calls to .NET or Java objects using Javonet can be shortened and simplified using Javonet Fluent interface.